-The purpose of this presentation is to highlight the main transparency requirements for issuers whose securities are admitted to trading on a regulated market, as resulting from the amended law of 11 January 2008 on transparency requirements for issuers as well as the corresponding Grand Ducal regulation.
+The purpose of this presentation is to explain the main obligations for issuers whose securities are admitted to trading on a regulated market, as resulting from the amended law of 11 January 2008 on transparency requirements for issuers as well as from the corresponding Grand Ducal regulation.

-The transparency requirements will be explained in light of other disclosure obligations, in particular those resulting from European legislation such as the Prospectus Directive 2003/71/EC, as amended and the Market Abuse Regulation 2014/596, the Regulation (EC) No. 1606/2002 on the application of IFRS and the Accounting Directive 2013/34/EC.
+The transparency obligations will be explained in light of other disclosure obligations, in particular those resulting from European legislation such as the Prospectus Regulation (EU) 2017/1129, the Market Abuse Regulation (EU) 2014/596, the IFRS Regulation (EC) No. 1606/2002, the Accounting Directive 2013/34/EC or stock exchange regulation.

 - Introduction to the law of 11 January 2008 on transparency requirements for issuers, as amended;

-- Periodic information requirements, in particular the requirements to publish financial reports;
+- Periodic information requirements, in particular the requirement to publish periodic financial reports

 François Warken (Partner, Capital Markets, Arendt & Medernach),